 For devices with floating point units, this may yield a somewhat optimistic number, as the computation makes the assumption that all MCU instructions consume the same amount of power.
 In fact, we can expect floating point instructions to consume a bit more.

 Test Configuration

-Table 7.
-IDD / SysTick test case configurations
+Table 7: IDD / SysTick test case configuration